Brad Badger: Washington Redskins

-Minnesota Vikings (2000-2001)
+Minnesota Vikings

 After playing for the Redskins for three seasons, Badger was signed by the Minnesota Vikings as a restricted free agent on April 10, 2000.
 The Redskins chose to not match the Vikings offer, and received a fifth round pick as compensation from the Vikings.
 Badger played exclusively as a backup in 2000 for the Vikings.
 In 2001, he moved into the starting lineup after longtime incumbent Todd Steussie was released for cap considerations.
 Badger started 12 of 13 games at tackle, while battling injuries throughout the season.

-Oakland Raiders (2002-2006)
+Oakland Raiders

-On April 11, 2002, Badger was signed to a one year deal as an unrestricted free agent by the Oakland Raiders.
+On April 11, 2002, Badger was signed to a one-year deal as an unrestricted free agent by the Oakland Raiders.
 Badger played exclusively as a backup in 2002, however he did appear in Super Bowl XXXVII where the Raiders were defeated by the Tampa Bay Buccaneers.
 In his second season with the Raiders, Badger appeared in all 16 games at guard, starting 11 of them.

 In five seasons playing for the Raiders, Badger played in 62 games, starting 31 of them.
 Badger was released by the Raiders on April 21, 2007.

-Arizona Cardinals (2007)
+Arizona Cardinals

 After early pre-season injuries occurred on the Arizona Cardinals offensive line, the Cardinals needed to bolster there roster and Badger was signed on August 14, 2007.
 Badger was released by the Arizona Cardinals on September 10, 2007.
 As a vested veteran, the Cardinals would have been required to guarantee Badger's salary if he remained on the week one roster.
 Badger was quickly re-signed on September 13, 2007.
 He was cut again by the Arizona Cardinals on October 30, 2007.